A topic from the subject of Biochemistry in Chemistry.

 Bioenergetics and metabolism are essential to understanding the functioning of living organisms.
 Bioenergetics focuses on the energy transformations that occur in biological systems, while metabolism encompasses the chemical reactions that sustain life.
 Key concepts include:

-• Krebs cycle: A series of reactions that convert pyruvate to carbon dioxide and generate ATP, NADH, and FADH2.
+• Krebs cycle (Citric Acid Cycle): A series of reactions in the mitochondrial matrix that oxidizes pyruvate to carbon dioxide, generating ATP, NADH, and FADH2.
+These electron carriers then feed into the electron transport chain.

 Experiment: Cellular Respiration and ATP Production